MarianSimarro/mariansimarro.github.io/README.md

-# Marinne Simarro's personal webpage
+# Marianne Simarro's personal webpage

 This is the personal website of Marianne Simarro, which can be visualized at [https://mariansimarro.github.io/](https://mariansimarro.github.io/).